mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 > Install-Package RepoDb.SqLite
 ```

-Once installed, call the bootstrapper to initialize all the dependencies for *SQLite*.
+Once installed, call the bootstrapper to initialize all the dependencies for SQLite.

 ```csharp
 RepoDb.SqLiteBootstrap.Initialize();